Things to Do and See While Traveling in Costa Rica

 Explore the cloud forest on your own, take one of the many guided day tours, or backpack in and stay-you’ll need more than one day to take it all in-in one of the preserve’s huts for about $3.50 per night per person (plus daily park entrance fees, plus $20 per group for a required guide).

-Tortuguero-Colorado Canals: located in the country’s northeastern Caribbean region, this area includes the Barra del Colorado National Wildlife Refuge and Tortuguero National Park.
+Located in the country’s northeastern Caribbean region, this area includes the Barra del Colorado National Wildlife Refuge and Tortuguero National Park.
 It’s a floodplain of amazing, interconnected canals, waterways and lagoons.
-One of the rainiest areas in the country, you can travel through region by boat, canoe, or kayak, visiting such beautiful spots as Cano Palma and Penitencia Lagoon.
+One of the rainiest areas in the country, you can travel through the region by boat, canoe, or kayak, visiting such beautiful spots as Cano Palma and Penitencia Lagoon.
 The region’s lush cloud forest makes it a favorite spot for canopy tours, as well.
+On the coast is a large national park that protects the beaches favored by nesting sea turtles.
+Lodges in the tiny town of Tortuguero (reachable by plane or boat only) offer guided tours, meals, and accommodations as package deals.